sayedazp/lenme/README.md

 ## Docs
  - for Api and models documentation I user swagger, once application starts visit `serverurl:port/docs/`
  - if the app is running locally visit `127.0.0.1:8000/docs/`
- - note that swagger tends to prefer symmetric APIS which respond with same requested field, Tried my best to override that behaviour which may in some places make code less intuitive, those places appears most in serializers where some actual fields were converted to method fields!
+ - Please note that swagger tends to prefer symmetric APIS which respond with same requested field, Tried my best to override that behaviour which may in some places make code less intuitive, I created a dedicated module only for swagger UI to represent the actual api requests and responses swaggerSerializers.py

 ## Database Schema
  - To provide an intuitive overview over the database I used a tool called dbdiagram.io, you can view the schema interactively via `https://dbdiagram.io/d/Lendme-db-schema-diagram-6580bb3d56d8064ca043dfcc`